 - the name (element ipxact:name, first child of ipxact:component) should be the same as the name of the IP ("module name" in Verilog, SystemVerilog and SystemC, or "entity name" in VHDL) - if the IP uses Keysight Standard Interfaces, these should be described using ipxact:busInterface elements - the mappings between logical ports of the busInterfaces to the physical ports of the IP should be one-to-one.
-This means that one physical port maps completely (same width, direction) and to only one logical port - the files that are necessary for an IP to be included in a build process (synthesis, implementation, bit generation) should be defined inside an ipxact:fileset component, named "synthesis".
+This means that one physical port maps completely (same width, direction) and to only one logical port - the files that are necessary for an IP to be included in a build process (synthesis, implementation, bit generation) should be defined inside an ipxact:fileset component, named keysight synthesis fileset. - an optional documentation PDF file can be defined in an ipxact:fileset component, named keysight productguide fileset.